-Alarm Number: Continued from previous page.
-Alarm Name Possible Cause Confirmation Correction Reference The encoder malfunctioned.
+Alarm Number: Descible Cours Confineration Continued from pro Alarm Name Possible Cause Confirmation Correction Reference The encoder malfunctioned.
 Turn the power supply to the SERVOPACK OFF and ON again.
 If the alarm still occurs, the Servomotor or linear encoder may be faulty.
-Replace the Servo- motor or linear encoder. - An error occurred in reading data from the linear encoder. - The linear encoder is not mounted within an appropriate tolerance.
+Replace the Servo- motor or linear encoder. - An error occurred in reading data from the linear encoder.
+The linear encoder is not mounted within an appropriate tolerance.
 Correct the mounting of the linear encoder. - A.840: Encoder Data Alarm (Detected at the encoder.)
-Excessive speed occurred in the linear encoder. - Control the motor speed within the range specified by the linear encoder manufacturer and then turn ON the control power supply. - The encoder malfunctioned due to noise.
+Excessive speed occurred in the linear encoder.
+Control the motor speed within the range specified by the linear encoder manufacturer and then turn ON the control power supply. - The encoder malfunctioned due to noise.
 Correct the wiring around the encoder by separating the Encoder Cable from the Servomotor Main Circuit Cable or by grounding the encoder. - The polarity sensor is not wired correctly.
 Check the wiring of the polarity sensor.
 Correct the wiring of the polarity sensor.
 The polarity sensor failed.
 Replace the polarity sensor.
+A.850: Encoder Overspeed (Detected at the encoder when the control power supply is turned ON.)
 Rotary Servomotor: The Servomotor speed was 200 min -1 or higher when the control power supply was turned ON.
 Check the motor speed when the power supply is turned ON.
-Reduce the Servomotor speed to a value less than 200 min -1 , and turn ON the control power supply.
-A.850: Encoder Over- speed (Detected at the encoder when the control power supply is turned ON.)
-Linear Servomotor: The Servomotor exceeded the speci- fied speed when the control power supply was turned ON.
+Reduce the Servomotor speed to a value less than 200 min -1 , and turn ON the control power supply. - Linear Servomotor: The Servomotor exceeded the specified speed when the control power supply was turned ON.
 Check the motor speed when the power supply is turned ON.
 Control the motor speed within the range specified by the linear encoder manufacturer and then turn ON the control power supply. - A failure occurred in the encoder.
 Turn the power supply to the SERVOPACK OFF and ON again.
 If the alarm still occurs, the Servomotor or linear encoder may be faulty.
-Replace the Servo- motor or linear encoder.
-A failure occurred in the SERVOPACK.
+Replace the Servo- motor or linear encoder. - A failure occurred in the SERVOPACK.
 Turn the power supply to the SERVOPACK OFF and ON again.
 If the alarm still occurs, the SERVOPACK may be faulty.
 Replace the SERVOPACK. -